-Beginning in 2019, volunteers get 2 RC Duty credits for each day they volunteer for RC/Markset for the Frostbite Series.
+Volunteers get 2 RC Duty credits for each day they volunteer for RC/Markset for the Frostbite Series.

-For those who don’t sign-up, the RC Volunteer Coordinator will contact skippers, who are actively racing, to fill the empty slots in the schedule.
+For those who don’t sign up, the RC Volunteer Coordinator will contact skippers, who are actively racing, to fill the empty slots in the schedule.
 Skippers who fail to sign up at that point will be scored NR (Not Registered) until they fulfill their RC duty obligations, per the Sailing Instructions.
 So, beat the rush and sign up now!

 Questions and Answers